Divorce Lawyer Clearwater, FL

 Divorce Lawyer in Clearwater, FL

-As a family law attorney is familiar with, questions about asset protection strategies are one of the most common concerns raised by clients who are going through divorce.
+Questions about asset protection strategies are one of the most common concerns raised by clients who are going through divorce.
 A lawyer will evaluate your assets and recommend various methods of protecting them, such as setting up trusts or new accounts.
 These methods will vary depending on a number of factors, such as the value and number of each asset.
 By suggesting and reviewing agreements and forms of asset protection, you can feel more confident as you go through your divorce proceedings.

 When many people think of property division in a divorce, they imagine that the property is divided in equal proportion to each spouse when the divorce is finalized.
 While this may be true of couples who live in community property states, it is not necessarily true in Florida.
-Florida law requires property division in a divorce to be handled by equitable division.
+Florida law requires property division in a divorce is to be handled by equitable division.

 Ideally, your Clearwater, FL divorce lawyer and your spouse’s lawyer will be able to agree on what is marital property and should be included in any divorce settlement.
 If the two sides cannot come to an agreement, then the judge who is overseeing the divorce will determine which property is marital property and can therefore be divided using the principles of equitable division.
 This means that property is divided equitably, or fairly, however, this distribution will not necessarily be one that is equal.